epahomov/docker-spark/README.md

 * java_8_spark_2.0.2_hadoop_2.6
 * java_8_spark_2.1.0_hadoop_2.7
 * java_8_spark_2.1.0_hadoop_2.6
+* lightweighted - lightweighted version of this image.
+It's based on alpine linux and downloaded binary, not build from source with all possible plags(like -Pyarn).
 * old-spark - Old functionality with setting up spark cluster.
 Not supported, not recommended to use.

 Master has version java_8_spark_2.1.0_hadoop_2.7